Av9-hub/DevTinder/homework.md

 -User.findOne({}) with duplicate email ids, which object returns -API Get user by email
--API -feed API -Get /feed -get all users from database
+-API -feed API -Get /feed -get all users from database -API -get user by id
+-Create a delete user API
+-Difference between PATCH and PUT
+-API update a user
+-Explore the mongoose documentation for model methods -What are options in model.
+Find one and update method, explore more about it -API -update the user with email id